Hans Joachim Specht: Biography

 In 1973, Specht became a full professor at the Heidelberg University.
 He initially conducted research at the Max Planck Institute for Nuclear Physics in Heidelberg and GSI Helmholtz Centre for Heavy Ion Research in Darmstadt.
 By the early 1980s, his focus had shifted to the study of quark-gluon plasma formation in high-energy heavy-ion collisions at CERN.
 This transition to high-energy nuclear physics was encouraged by physicist William J. Willis.
 Specht was a member of the experiment R807/808 at the Intersecting Storage Rings (ISR), the spokesperson of a first generation ultra-relativistic heavy-ion experiment NA34-2/HELIOS, the founder and spokesperson of NA45/CERES, and, since 2003, a member of NA60 at the Super Proton Synchrotron (SPS), all while building a strong heavy-ion research group at Heidelberg University.
 He spent sabbatical years at CERN in 1983/84, 1990/91, and 2003/2004.
 In 1996, he was Chairman of the International Conference on Quark Matter held in Heidelberg.
 Specht also played a key role in shaping the ALICE experiment, contributing to the conceptual design of a heavy-ion detector at the Large Hadron Collider (LHC), and securing institutional support from Germany for the project.

-From 1992 to 1999, Specht was Scientific Director of GSI in Darmstadt.
+From 1992 to 1999, Specht was the Scientific Director of GSI in Darmstadt.
 Here he initiated the use of ion beams for tumor therapy and oversaw the first patient treatments conducted on the grounds of the laboratory itself, in collaboration with the Radiology Clinic of the University and the German Cancer Research Center in Heidelberg.
 This paved the way for the clinical facility Heidelberger Ionenstrahl-Therapiezentrum (HIT) in Heidelberg, which went into operation in 2009.

 Specht also worked together with Hans Guenter Dosch and others in interdisciplinary research on the physics and neurophysiology of the early processing of central musical quantities in the brain, like tone pitch and tone spectrum.
 Specht had played the piano since childhood.

 In 1999, Specht and Dosch were invited as Loeb Lecturers at Harvard University.
 In the same year Specht received the Werner-Heisenberg-Medaille of the Alexander von Humboldt Foundation.
 In 2000, he became a member of the Heidelberg Academy of Sciences and Humanities.